How to build a Tradey desk

 - MCP broker tools are the pantry and cash register.

-- Hermes cron jobs are the kitchen schedule.
+- Master and cron are the kitchen schedule.

-- The order ledger and dashboard are the receipt book.
+- The order, consensus, and dashboard ledgers are the receipt books.

 What we actually built